When Someone Has No Right to the TruthArticle / Produced by TOW Project

 Because the principle we have been following is the one of "right to know," the only consistent answer is that you must not leaf through the bid or otherwise allow yourself or your company to learn its contents.
 Most reputable companies have a policy against using—or even becoming aware of, if possible—competitors’ confidential information.
 Managers and executives—if they are ethical—will enforce these policies and rigorously prevent the use of information to which the company has no right.

-Social Implications of Protecting Information Others Have No Right to KnowBack to Table of Contents
+Social Implications of Protecting Information Others Have No Right to KnowBack to Table of Contents Back to Table of Contents

 These discussions about the legitimacy of some deception when another party has no right to know may seem like a litany of excuses for questionable conduct.
 On a personal level, this may often be the case.
 But on a societal level, if there is no mechanism to protect people and organizations from having to reveal things others have no right to know, society may be harmed.
 Consider the following case reported to the Theology of Work Project: